videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/features/set-viewport.md

 slug: set-viewport
 ---

+# Set Viewport - Android

 When you are working with Video Calling, video quality is the most important part of communication.
 When a participant is shown on the screen, consuming multiple high quality although not required, will result in more memory and CPU usage of the device, eventually degrading quality.

 The way to optimze around these situation is to consume the video quality which is required to fit the view of a particular participant, resulting in better quality, less usage of network bandwith and providing a better experience.

 Viewport is the size of window or visible area in which video for the participant is shown.
 We can optimize the consuming video quality based on the viewport size of the participant.
 For example if the viewport size of a particular participant view is `480x360`, VideoSDK will download a `480x360` stream.
 If a participant on screen is present in bigger size, VideoSDK will provide a higher quality video for that particular participant only.

 import ReactPlayer from 'react-player'